Hierarchical Retrieval with Out-Of-Vocabulary Queries: A Case Study on SNOMED CT: Preliminaries

-The Ontology Transformer (OnT) \cite{yang2025language} extends HiT to capture complex concepts in Description Logic $\mathcal{EL}$.
-This is accomplished through ontology verbalisation with DeepOnto \cite{he2024deeponto} and by introducing extra loss for modelling concepts' existential restrictions and conjunctive expressions, in addition to subsumptions.
-After training, both HiT and OnT can be used for subsumption inference using hyperbolic distance and depth-biased scoring, denoted $d_\kappa$ and $s(C \sqsubseteq D)$ \cite{he_language_2024, yang2025language}, which we repurpose for text-based hierarchical retrieval.
-The scoring mechanism:
+\textbf{Subsumption Inference with the Embeddings}.
+After training, both HiT and OnT can be used for subsumption inference using hyperbolic distance and depth-biased scoring, denoted $d_\kappa$ and $s(C \sqsubseteq D)$, which we repurpose for hierarchical retrieval.
+The scoring function: